VisionEval/VisionEval-Docs/docs/09-estimation.md

 * Model name: Number of light duty vehicles
   + Model type: Ordered logit
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/VehiclesModel_df.R
-  + Output model object: data/VehiclesModel_df.rda
+  + Model object: data/VehiclesModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.